KQM-git/TCL/evidence/characters/hydro/xingqiu.md

 * Keqing Not Triggering - [YouTube](https://www.youtube.com/watch?v=OTaLfaCvrvQ)

 **Significance:**
 Documenting how on-normal-animation effects can actually trigger multiple times if the animation is long enough.
-Other units may exist or be added with super long animations that may take advantage of this.
+Other units may exist or be added with normal animation triggers or super long animations that may take advantage of this.

 ## Constellation Mechanics